mraniki/tt/README.md

 V1.2
 - Update the buy/sell parsing logic to align dex and cex format and manage missing argument error with default values for SL/TP and Q
-- Better error handling (empty balance for order taking in CEX)
+- Better error handling
+      - empty balance for order taking in CEX
+      - binance amount of BTC/USDT must be greater than minimum amount precision of 5
 - More testing

 V1.3